 The Polar Express – Whippany, New Jersey

 There are many lovely Polar Express and Christmas-themed train rides near NYC, but this magical train ride takes rail fans on a storybook-inspired, one-hour journey that's just barely outside the city.
 Once aboard the Polar Express, expect a visit from Santa who makes a stop in each car to hand out silver bells to every child.
 There is a reading of the classic book and kids are encouraged to come in pajamas, toting their own copies to read along.
 Hot chocolate and plenty of photo-ops with the man of the hour are included.
-If you're looking for a truly indulgent (and more expensive) experience and don't mind traveling farther, the North Pole Express in Essex, Connecticut, is definitely worth the drive, but mostly sold out by this date.
-We've also really enjoyed the Saratoga & North Creek Polar Express in Saratoga Springs, and it has a bit more availability.
+If you're looking for a truly indulgent (and more expensive) experience, and don't mind traveling farther, the North Pole Express in Essex, Connecticut, is definitely worth the drive, but mostly sold out by this date.

 Skylands Light Show – Augusta, New Jersey

-1 hour and 15 minutes from Midtown by car
+1 hour, 15 minutes from Midtown Manhattan by car

 Head to Skylands Stadium to drive this one-mile route illuminated by more than 2 million twinkling lights.
-Once you've navigated the spectacular show in your car, visit the indoor Christmas Village for photos with Santa, arts and crafts, holiday-themed performances, the new ice rink, a stop at the S'mores Station (roast marshmallows over our fire pit), and a meal at the on-site wheelHouse Craft Kitchen + Bar.
+Once you've navigated the spectacular show in your car, visit the outdoor Christmas Village for photos with Santa, arts and crafts, holiday-themed performances, an ice rink, and a stop at the s'mores station to roast marshmallows over a fire pit.

 Meet your favorite friends at Sesame Place's A Very Furry Christmas celebration.

-Hit the Theme Parks — various locations throughout Pennsylvania and New Jersey
+Hit the Theme Parks – Pennsylvania and New Jersey

 Mid-November until the end of the year

 If your first thought is that amusement parks are for sunny summer days, think again.
-Several spots get dressed up for the holidays, offering over-the-top lights and decorations alongside those can't resist rides.
-Sesame Place's A Very Furry Christmas brings classic holiday cheer to the 'hood, along with Rudolph the Rednose Reindeer this year, to Langhorne, Pennsylvania, while Hersheypark transforms into Christmas Candylane from November 10 to January 1.
-If you'd rather head to New Jersey, Six Flags Holiday in the Park has more glitz and blitz than you could possibly imagine.
+Several spots get dressed up for the holidays, offering over-the-top lights and decorations alongside those who can't resist rides.
+Sesame Place's A Very Furry Christmas brings classic holiday cheer to the 'hood, along with a visit to the new Christmas Fun Family Zone this year.
+And in Langhorne, Pennsylvania, Hersheypark transforms into Christmas Candylane from Friday, November 12-Sunday, January 2, 2022.
+If you'd rather head to New Jersey, the Holiday in the Park at Six Flags has more glitz and blitz than you could possibly imagine.
 (Trust us.)

-Step back in time at Lantern Light Tours.
+Step back in time at Lantern Light Village.

-The most distant destination from NYC on our list, Lantern Light Tours at Mystic Seaport, the Museum of America and the Sea, offers a festive but historic holiday experience.
-Part walking tour, part live performance, visitors are taken on a 70-minute showcase through the museum's historic buildings and vessels.
-Tours start at 5pm and continue in all weather conditions.
-Guests walk or stand for most of the performance so it's probably best for school-aged kids.
+The most distant destination from NYC on our list, Lantern Light Village at Mystic Seaport offers a festive, historic holiday experience.
+Visit the village for an outdoor adventure, starting at 5pm, and continuing in all weather conditions.
+Guests walk or stand for most of the experience, so it's probably best for school-aged kids.
 Spend the day exploring the exhibits at Mystic Seaport or visit the Mystic Aquarium just five minutes away.
 Of course, no visit to Mystic would be complete without dining at the famed Mystic Pizza.

-This article first published in November 2015, but has since been updated.
+This article was first published in November 2015; it is updated annually.